wireapp/wire-server-deploy/offline/wiab-staging.md

 - `HOST_IP`: public IP that matches your DNS A record (auto-detected if empty).

 **TLS / certificate behavior (cert-manager vs. Bring Your Own):**
-- By default, `bin/helm-operations.sh` runs `deploy_cert_manager`, which installs cert-manager and configures a Let’s Encrypt (HTTP-01) issuer for the ingress charts.
+- By default, `bin/helm-operations.sh` has `DEPLOY_CERT_MANAGER=TRUE`, which installs cert-manager and configures a Let’s Encrypt (HTTP-01) issuer for the ingress charts.
 - If you **do not** want Let’s Encrypt / cert-manager (for example, you are using **[Bring Your Own certificates](docs_ubuntu_22.04.md#acquiring--deploying-ssl-certificates)**), disable this step by passing  env variable `DEPLOY_CERT_MANAGER=FALSE` when running `bin/helm-operations.sh`.
   - When choosing `DEPLOY_CERT_MANAGER=FALSE`, ensure your ingress is configured with your own TLS secret(s) as described at [Acquiring / Deploying SSL Certificates](docs_ubuntu_22.04.md#acquiring--deploying-ssl-certificates).
   - When choosing `DEPLOY_CERT_MANAGER=TRUE`, ensure if further network configuration is required by following [cert-manager behaviour in NAT / bridge environments](#cert-manager-behaviour-in-nat--bridge-environments).